Setting up your office correctly - What needs to be considered?

 |

-The counterpart to the cubicle office is the open-plan office.
-A large number of employees work together in a common, open area.
-There are no concrete values for the area or number of employees above which an office counts as an open-plan office.
+The counterpart to the cellular office is the open-plan office.
+A large number of employees work together in a shared, open space.
+There are no specific values as to when an office counts as open-plan in terms of area or number of employees.

 |